Archaeological site of Atapuerca: Protection and access

 The site was designated a UNESCO World Heritage Site, under the name, Archaeological Site of Atapuerca.
 The site is also protected at national level (as a Zona Arqueológica, a category of Bien de Interés Cultural on the heritage register) and at regional level (Castile and León has designated the Sierra de Atapuerca an Espacio cultural).

 The regional designation of Espacio cultural is intended to allow sustainable tourism in the local villages.
 There is a Site Access Centre (CAYAC) in Ibeas de Juarros.

 There is also an Experimental Archaeology Centre (CAREX) in the village of Atapuerca.
 Finds are shown at the Museum of Human Evolution in the city of Burgos.

 Excavation sites

-Portalón (1910 to present)
+Portalón de Cueva Mayor (1910 to present)

 The combined work of archaeologists Jesús Carballo (1910 to 1911), Geoffrey Clark (1971), José María Apellániz (1973 to 1983) and the current team of Juan Luis Arsuaga accounts for the documentation of the excavation sequence of ceramic objects from all relevant sediment layers since the Neolithic.

-Galería de la Eduarda y el Kolora (1972)

-The Galería de la Eduarda y el Kolora is a local cave that contains parietal rock paintings, only discovered in 1972 by a group of local speleologists.

-Galería (1978 to present)
+Trinchera Galería (1978 to present)

 Among numerous faunal and floral fossils, a jaw fragment was found during the 1970s and a skull fragment in 1995, which both belong to Homo heidelbergensis.
 They date to between 600,000 and 400,000 years BP.